How to Photograph Earrings for your Jewelry Business

 After a little practice, you will see just how the light can create a mood within an image.
-Keep practising until you get this set-up correct.
+Keep practcsing until you get this set-up correct.

-This is set is almost exactly like shooting dangles on an earring holder.
-There are only a few slight differences.
+This earring photography set is almost exactly like shooting dangles on an earring holder with only minor adjustments in how to display earrings.
 The shape of the earrings makes it extremely difficult to photograph the earrings from a frame in a suspended position.
 You will need to use an earring holder when capturing images of studs.

 1. Place the earring holder in the light box